The pioneering teaching method of Professor Bob Emiliani.

 Lean Teaching: A Guide to Becoming a Better Teacher describes how to use Lean principles and practices to improve college and university teaching.
 It shares with readers 15-plus years of classroom experience in applying Lean principles and practices.
 Learn the Lean teaching pedagogy.

 This inspiring book guides professors to learn a different way of thinking about teaching and how to improve student engagement and learning outcomes.
 It will help faculty correctly understand Lean principles and practices and begin to apply them in to their own courses to improve the value of higher education.
 The book also addresses the online courses in higher education, and discusses how Lean is a far better countermeasure to today’s problems.
+And don’t forget to read Eliminating Waste in Teaching: Timeless Lessons for Improving Teaching and Training and Lean University: A Guide to Renewal and Prosperity.

 Reviews of Lean Teaching